CaseyPitman/pokedex-2/README.md

 # Pokédex Project
-A simple Pokedéx with basic information about all current Pokémon using data from the [PokéAPI](https://pokeapi.co/).
+A React Pokedéx with basic information about all current Pokémon using data from the [PokéAPI](https://pokeapi.co/).

 ## Introduction